Australian Aboriginal child health modules

-- Module 1: cultural awareness relating to Aboriginal families and communities
+- Cultural awareness relating to Aboriginal families and communities.

-- Module 2: social determinants of Aboriginal child health – past, present and future
+- Social determinants of Aboriginal child health – past, present and future.

-- Module 3: the spectrum of common illnesses in Aboriginal children in remote and urban settings (including ear, skin, and eye infections, anaemia, bronchiectasis, rheumatic heart disease and post-infectious glomerulonephritis)
+- The spectrum of common illnesses in Aboriginal children in remote and urban settings (including ear, skin, and eye infections, anaemia, bronchiectasis, rheumatic heart disease and post-infectious glomerulonephritis).

-- Module 4: developmental problems, including Foetal Alcohol Spectrum Disorders, and the effects of early life trauma (adverse social, nutritional and emotional experiences) on development
+- Developmental problems, including Foetal Alcohol Spectrum Disorders, and the effects of early life trauma (adverse social, nutritional and emotional experiences) on development.